Andreansx/Networking-lab/README.md

 *   **`/projects/`**: Probably the most interesting directory cause it's where all project documentations are.
 *   **/[device-name]/** (e.g., [`./ccr2004/`](./ccr2004/), [`./r710/`](./r710/)): Contains the latest configuration files and documentation for each piece of hardware.
 This is the source of truth for device settings.
-*   **`/IaC/`**: Holds all Infrastructure as Code projects, primarily using Terraform to automate deployments on Proxmox.
 *   **`/docs/`**: Contains details about plans for improving the lab.
 For example a better addressation plan

 # Lab Architecture